mironovd/gas2d/README.md

 gas2d
 =====

-Simulation of discrete two-dimensional gas model
+Simulation of discrete two-dimensional gas model with piston compression

 For details see: